imkanhaiya/interview-questions/README.md

 ### Question 3: What is Rxjs
 ***Answer***: Rxjs stands for Reactive Extensions for Javascript, is a library for handling asynchonous code and event based data streams for javascript driven applications.

+### Question 4: What is Cold Observable
+***Answer***:
+  Produces data on subscription, Each Subscriber gets their own independent execution.
+Data source is inside observalbe Logic.
+(On Demand) ex- http calls, of(), interval.

+### Question 5: What is Hot Observable
+***Answer***:
+  Produces data whether you subscribe or not, so subscriber shares the same execution.
+Data source is outside the observable logic.
+(Already Live) ex- DOM events, Subjects
 <br>

 ## HR